 How did you know about Global Voices Online and what made you interested in it?

 I first encountered Global Voices when I was writing a paper about Syrian bloggers in college.
 I felt like I was wading hip-deep through a lot of uninspired blog writing to find the good pieces, so it was great to learn that there was a site dedicated to making the blogosphere digestible to the public and helping them find what deserves to be read.
 I also love that GV fills a niche that no other organization or website I can think of really does.
-I started writing for GV after one of the Arabic Lingua editors, whom I became friends with in Syria, asked me if I would be interested in translating for Arabic Lingua.
+I started writing for GV after one of the Arabic Translation Managers, whom I became friends with in Syria, asked me if I would be interested in translating for Arabic Lingua.

 What made you so interested in the Arabic language?